arigo/PongQuest/README.md

-Pong Quest
+Questanoid
 =========================================

-Pong Quest is a VR clone of the Pong/Arkanoid games, for the Oculus Quest.
+Questanoid is a VR clone of the Pong/Arkanoid games, for the Oculus Quest.

 INSTALLATION IN UNITY